 These Conditions apply to travel within Great Britain only and are governed by the law of England and Wales, except where a Ticket is bought in Scotland for travel wholly within Scotland, in which case these Conditions will be governed by Scots law.

-For international rail journeys to or from continental Europe or Ireland, a different set of conditions apply.
-These are called the 'Uniform Rules concerning the Contract for International Carriage of Passengers and Luggage by Rail' (commonly known as 'CIV').
-Further information on CIV arrangements can be found at www.otif.org
+In addition to these Conditions, you also have rights under the Rail Passengers' Rights and Obligations Regulation, as it applies in GB law, including the 'Uniform Rules concerning the Contract for International Carriage of Passengers and Luggage by Rail' (commonly known as 'CIV').
+Further information on CIV arrangements can be found at www.otif.org or you can ask at a station Ticket office for details.